Travel dates May 15- 25, 2022

-This course with a travel component is a field-based course which provides students with the opportunity to learn about Middle Eastern cultures, global industries, and business practices, and to visit companies in several global sectors operating within the Israeli business community, focusing on the agricultural and hi-tech fields, including the technology underlying driverless cars.
-It is intended to broaden a student’s awareness of a nation’s role in promoting international economic development, real estate markets and regulatory climates.
-It will also provide an understanding of the economic, political and cultural aspects of doing business in Israel and around the world.
+This Spring 2022 course with a travel component from May 15- 25, 2022 provides students with the opportunity to learn about Middle Eastern cultures, global industries and business practices.
+There are planned visits to companies in several global sectors operating within the Israeli business community, focusing on agricultural and hi-tech fields, including the technology underlying driverless cars.
+This course is intended to broaden a student’s awareness of a nation’s role in promoting international economic development, real estate markets and regulatory climates.

-Participants are required to enroll in a 3 credit Field Studies course.
-Undergraduates enroll in UST 493; graduate students enroll in UST 593.
-This course serves as an elective for Bachelors of Urban Studies and Masters of Urban Studies, Planning and Development, or Public Administration degree seeking students.
-The course is also open to other majors, including business students, as an elective.
+Participants are required to enroll in the 3 credit Field Studies course.
+Undergraduates will enroll in UST 493; graduate students will enroll in UST 593.
+This course serves as an elective course for Bachelors of Urban Studies and Masters of Urban Studies, Planning and Development, or Public Administration degree seeking students.
+The course is also open to all majors.
 Alumnae auditors are also acceptable, space permitting.

-The course includes the international component with company tours in late December/ January 2020, as well as five mandatory class meetings throughout the Fall 19 semester on
+The course includes the international travel as well as mandatory class meetings throughout the Spring 2022 semester:

 Tentative Schedule (Subject to Change)

 Minimum undergraduate cumulative GPA of 2.0; minimum graduate cumulative GPA of 3.0.
 At the time of application, the applicant must have completed at least two semesters at CSU if a first-year student or at least one semester if a transfer or graduate student.
-The applicant must not have any CSU financial holds and no unresolved infractions against the CSU Student Code of Conduct which would prevent successful participation on the international course.
+The applicant must not have any CSU financial holds and no unresolved infractions against the CSU Student Code of Conduct which would prevent successful participation.
 Applications will be reviewed in order of submission.
 Application review begins after the deadline has passed.
-Twenty enrolled participants are required for this program.
-As part of the application process, students need to be in possession of a valid passport or have their passport application in-process.
 Open to any major.